 “Anyway I’m going back to Durham as soon as I’ve had a couple of hours sleep.”
 And despite my pleas to stay until Sunday, that’s what she did.

 That evening, with a streaming nose, a bandaged and throbbing right hand, the remains of a hangover, and thoroughly depressed, I tried to put it all right with a gallon of Hook Norton at Balliol’s Lindsay Bar.
 The barmen, Dick and Horace, thought it was the funniest thing they’d ever heard.
 I staggered back to Queen’s Beer Cellar, bouncing off the walls of New College Lane, but I was too far gone to be served.
 It is hard to imagine how drunk a student has to get to be refused service at his own college bar.
 My darts mentor, Mike Tracy, had to put me to bed.

 A week or so later the penny dropped: my true love and I were finished.
 Indeed she wrote a letter to make sure I’d understood (at least she had the kindness to wait until Valentine’s Day was over); but we were to remain good friends.
 Of course we would!
 There were to be no more “my darling” communications.
 But I got over it, eventually, and – amazingly – we have remained friends until this day.

 Here’s a One For The Wall recording from a few weeks ago.
-We’re rehearsing a new song of Bernard’s called “Guiding Hand”.
+We’re rehearsing a new song of Bern’s called “Guiding Hand”.